-These Gluten-Free Pumpkin Spice Latte Muffins or Cupcakes, if you add the Whipped Frosting, are vegan, gluten-free, oil-free and grain-free!
-They are also just 8 easy ingredients...plus icing if you want to go that route.
+These Vegan Gluten-Free Pumpkin Spice Latte Muffins or cupcakes with the Coconut Whipped Frosting, are also oil-free and grain-free!
+They are just 8 easy ingredients.

 I’ve been cooking since I was a child.
 I have always loved to cook, but baking is my love.
 To this day, I stare at the oven while things are baking and just get giddy as a kid seeing the results and rise before my eyes.
 The smells that fill up my kitchen are such a wonderful, natural high to me.
 I have always been a natural traditional baker, but it was becoming a vegan, gluten-free, oil-free cook/baker that presented a whole new world.

 I also love simplicity and am determined to prove that you don’t need a long list of ingredients to make a delicious meal, or a baked good.
 I recently tried a chocolate cake slice at Whole Foods, simply out of curiosity, because it had been so long since I had a “regular” (white flour/white sugar/oil) baked good.
 Well, not only was the list of ingredients 15+ easily, but it was bland as could be and dry.
 Even my daughter immediately exclaimed “Mommy, you make much better cakes at home!”
 If a 3 year old can pick up on that, I must be onto something, haha!